jcergolj/laravellte/readme.md

 - Are tests still slow? [johnkary/phpunit-speedtrap](https://github.com/johnkary/phpunit-speedtrap) package finds the slow tests for you.
 - Lastly [brainmaestro/composer-git-hooks](https://github.com/BrainMaestro/composer-git-hooks) package is utilized so everything is done automatically.
 <a href="https://github.com/jcergolj/laravellte/blob/master/composer.json#L45">See how</a>

-## Potentially useful code snippets (actively added)
-Here are some ideas how you could tackle common problems:

 ## License
 Licensed under the [MIT license](https://github.com/deployphp/deployer/blob/master/LICENSE)